filiparag/wikiman/README.md

 Due to their large size, wikis don't come bundled with Wikiman.
 If you want to use them, you can download their snapshots using following commands.

+User source modules are located in `~/.config/wikiman/sources/`, and system-wide sources are in `/usr/share//wikiman/sources/`.
+If there is a name collision, user modules have priority over system-wide sources.

 Available optional sources are:

 - Arch Wiki (`arch`)